maidsafe/Whitepapers/Project-Safe.md

 Third party developers will also be incentivised outside of the token scheme.
 Choosing to develop their applications and businesses on the SAFE network will, when the network reaches critical mass, enable them to outperform all incumbents, while providing privacy and security to all their users.
 The network code is free to use and there are no upfront charges for API keys or developer programmes.
 Developers’ customer acquisition costs will be a fraction of the levels compared to traditional architecture due to the lack of infrastructure costs.

-#### SAFE seed funding round
+#### SAFE Seed Kick Starter

-The funding round will be operated as follows:
+The crowd sale will be operated as follows:

 * A fixed number of MaidSafeCoin will be issued and purchased in this round.
 * Within that period, public funds in the form of bitcoin and mastercoin can be sent to a bitcoin address set up by MaidSafe; this address is called the Origin address.
-* Each investor will purchase MaidSafecoin in this round.
+* Each backer will purchase MaidSafecoin in this round.
 This will be directly transferable to safecoin on network earner launch.
-* A quantity of 399,993,442 coins will be purchased for an initial value of 20,333 per bitcoin or 1,464 per mastercoin. (funding round total $12,000,000).
+* A quantity of 399,993,442 coins will be purchased for an initial value of 20,333 per bitcoin or 1,464 per mastercoin. (crowd sale total $12,000,000).
 * The corresponding amount of safecoin will then be credited into the MaidSafe account created by the network and convertible directly from MaidSafeCoin on a one to one basis.
 * Any unsold MaidSafeCoin will be split 50/50 between the existing investors and the developer pool.
 These developer coins will be allocated to fully planned out and resourced projects initially, to encourage rapid adoption.